Geoffrey Parker

 (Professor Parker's Curriculum Vitae)

-Geoffrey Parker, Distinguished University Professor and Andreas Dorpalen Professor of European History.
+Geoffrey Parker, Distinguished University Professor, Andreas Dorpalen Professor of European History, and Senior Fellow of the Mershon Center for International Security

 I study the social, political and military history of Europe between 1500 and 1650, with special reference to Spain and its empire.
 My first book was The Army of Flanders and the Spanish Road.
-The logistics of Spanish victory and defeat in the Low Countries Wars, 1567-1659 (1972; revised edition 2004), based on my Ph.
-D. thesis.
-This book tried to explain why Spain – the only western superpower of its day – failed to suppress the Dutch Revolt.
-I then published a biography of Philip II (1978, third edition 2002; translated into Spanish, Czech, Dutch, Italian and Polish); The Grand Strategy of Philip II (1998); and, with Colin Martin (one of my former graduate advisees) The Spanish Armada first published in 1988 (the 400th anniversary), with a revised and expanded edition in 1999.
+The logistics of Spanish victory and defeat in the Low Countries Wars, 1567-1659 (1972; revised edition 2004; Dutch, Polish and Spanish translations), which sought to explain why Spain – the only western superpower of its day – failed to suppress the Dutch Revolt.
+I then published a biography of Philip II (1978, third edition 2002; translated into Czech, Dutch, Italian, Polish and Spanish), with an expanded version, Felipe II: la biografía definitiva (Barcelona, 2010), now in its tenth printing.
+In 2014 Yale University Press published Imprudent King: a new life of Philip II (with Dutch, Italian, Portuguese and Spanish translations).
+The book includes much previously unknown material from a cache of 3,000 documents written by or to Philip that I found at the Hispanic Society of America in 2012, and cataloged together with two of my former advisees.

-My best-known book is probably The Military Revolution.
-Military innovation and the rise of the West, 1500-1800,first published by Cambridge University Press in 1988 and winner of two book prizes.
-An expanded edition came out in 2002, with Chinese, French, Italian, Japanese and Spanish translations.
-I plan to publish a third, thoroughly revised edition in 2022.
+The Military Revolution.
+Military innovation and the rise of the West, 1500-1800, first published by Cambridge University Press in 1988, won two book prizes.
+An expanded edition came out in 1996, now in its 20th printing, with Chinese, French, German, Italian, Japanese, Spanish and Turkish translations.
+I plan to publish a third, thoroughly revised edition in 2025.

 I am also interested in world history, and edited The Times History of the World (third edition, 1995, many foreign language editions), the third edition of The Times Atlas of World History (1993), and The Times Compact Atlas of World History (fifth edition, 2008, many foreign language editions.)

-In 2012 the Royal Dutch Academy of Sciences awarded me the biennial Heineken Prize for History, open to scholars in any field and any period from any country.
-Here is the "video profile," shown when I received the prize in Amsterdam.
+In 2012 the Royal Dutch Academy of Sciences awarded me the biennial Heineken Prize for History, open to scholars in any field, any period, and any country.
+You will find below the "video profile," shown when I received the prize in Amsterdam.

 Articles

-I have published over 100 articles and book chapters, as well as some Op-Ed pieces, including:
+I have published over 140 articles, review articles and book chapters, as well as some Op-Ed pieces, including:

 In Conversation

-Fiona Hill of the Brookings Institution joins Andreas Dorpalen Professor of History Geoffrey Parker for a small-group conversation at the Mershon Center.
-Parker, who mentored Hill during her undergraduate years at St Andrews University, invited her to reflect on her personal history as a first-generation college student from County Durham - the coal country of northern England.
+In December 2022 Dr Fiona Hill of the Brookings Institution joined me for a small-group conversation at the Mershon Center.
+Dr Hill was one of my undergraduate students at St Andrews University, and I invited her to reflect on her personal history as a first-generation college student from County Durham - the coal country of northern England -- a journey she has called "From the coal house to the White House".
+It was simply fabulous to see her and speak with her again.

 Lectures